itzmestar/Octoparse/README.md

 # List all tasks in a group
 tasks = octo.list_all_tasks_in_group(group_id='xxxx-ssdsd-1212')

-# Check if a Task is currently running.
+# Check if a task is currently running.
 This isn't provided in Standard API.
 status = octo.is_task_running(task_id='abcd-1234-djfsd-dfdf')

 # Export the not exported data